 Unfortunately, nutrients are diluted in great amounts of water, far too much to be pumped up with external energy and create an artificial upwelling.
 It would not be economically viable to spend so much energy.
 So can we bring up colossal amounts of nutrient-rich deep-sea water without energy?
 Yes we can :

 Antarctic Intermediate Water (AAIW) is a nutrient rich, and low salinity water body, which characteristics are due, among other factors, to the mixture of seawater with mineral rich and fresh meltwater from the southern ice cap.
-These are the waters, where the antarctic life explosion takes place every summer.
+These are the waters, where the Antarctic life explosion takes place every summer.
 AAIW flows slowly northerly in every oceans.
-In the South Atlantic, it meets warmer and saltier sub-Antarctic water at the convergence zone, 50°-60°S. There, it sinks to approximately 1000 meters (3280 feet) deep, gliding over cold, salty and very dense bottom water.
+In the South Atlantic, it meets warmer and saltier sub-Antarctic water at the convergence zone, 50°-60°S. There, it sinks to a depth of approximately 1000 meters (3280 feet), gliding over cold, salty and very dense bottom water.
 A large part of it is flowing northeasterly to the South Atlantic Gyre, where it loses its characteristics by mixing.
 But a little part of it is flowing due north on Atlantic's west side, until crossing the Vitoria Trindade Chain east of Brazil.
 AAIW lays at this depth, and does not mix with the upper and under layers, even in this tropical region, where surface water becomes heavier, due to evaporation and induced saltiness increase.
 The sea stays stratified because the diffusion between the different water masses is too low, no storms are strong enough in this region to mix the layers, and no constant wind from land forms an upwelling.

-(Source: Earth' Climate: Past and Future, written by William Ruddiman)
+(Courtesy: Earth' Climate: Past and Future, written by William Ruddiman)

-(Source: Institute of Fluid Science, TOHOKU University)
+(Courtesy: Institute of Fluid Science, TOHOKU University)

 Another issue is to build a floating infrastructure with, at least, a 1000 meters deep anchorage, or with dynamic positioning.
 This is quite preposterous if you consider the scale of the area, and the production we are aiming to.
 Help is provided here by seamounts, and more specifically guyots with a flat top, extinct volcanoes rising up from the seafloor, sometimes almost to the surface.
 Such a guyot is perfectly suited to support an infrastructure on its top and pipes along its slopes.
 In addition, due to Taylor columns effects, seamounts have the particularity to let the isotherms rise a bit, and form a vortex that retains the surrounding waters.
-This phenomenon allows us to find AAIW at less deep level and, after being raised trough the Perpetual Salt Foutain pipes, to keep it a while above the seamount for exploitation.
+This phenomenon allows us to find AAIW at less deep level and, after being raised through the Perpetual Salt Fountain pipes, to keep it a while above the seamount for exploitation.

-And WHERE could it take place ?
+And WHERE could this take place ?

 I managed to found a suitable guyot in the Vitoria Trindade Chain, east of Brazil, the Davis Bank.
 It rises from 4000 meters on the sea floor to less than 50 meters depth (160 feet), and has a very large flat top, around 90000 hectares (222000 acres).
 In the tropical southwest Atlantic, it is the only known suitable seamount, which does not belong (yet) to a national Exclusive Economic Zone (EEZ).

-But WHAT shall we produce there ?
+Finally WHAT shall we raise there ?

 The core of all production in the sea is phytoplankton, which multiplies rapidly, subject to presence of mineral nutrients and light.
 From there on, a short trophic relationship with an organism, which has a good conversion efficiency, would be the most effective and healthiest way to produce anything.